Leggi questo post in: Italiano

 Do you have a kid’s birthday or some other special occasion coming up?
 Why not sew him one of these, personalize it with his name, and fill it with fun materials for drawing and creating?
 He’d love it!
 Or heck… just make one for yourself!
 You deserve it!

 This pencil shaped pencil case tutorial and pattern are part of the syllabus of Cucicucicoo’s beginner’s sewing course!
-Don’t forget to share pictures of your work on Facebook or the Cucicucicoo Creations Flickr Group!
+Don’t forget to share pictures of your work on Facebook or other social media with the hashtags #cucicucicoo and #cucicucicoopatterns!

 *This post contains affiliate links.